pulumi/docs/pulumi-hugo/themes/default/content/blog/go-support-pulumi-2-0/index.md

 Pulumi is a modern infrastructure as code tool for the cloud.
 It is built around four key ideas.

 - Programming Languages.
-Offer the best languages and tools to declare infrastructure and gain best-in-class productivity and engineering capabilities, leverage world-class language and tooling innovation, and connect to existing communities and ecosystems.
+Pulumi offers best-in-class productivity and software engineering capabilities by allowing you to use existing rich programming languages like JavaScript, Python, .NET and of course Go.
+Pulumi combines this with still getting the reliability of a desired-state infrastructure as code.
+The best of both worlds! ```

 - Multi-Cloud.
 Give operators the tools to build consistent workflows across any cloud(s).
 Whether public, private, or hybrid — you can use the full breadth and depth of any cloud services.